ovh/docs/pages/platform/integrations/prefect_tuto_03_ai_pipeline/guide.en-gb.md

 ---
 title: Prefect - Tutorial - AI pipeline with training job
-slug: prefect/ai-pipeline-training
-excerpt: Create your first AI pipeline in a public Cloud by launching an AI Training job linked to a S3 bucket
+excerpt: Create your first AI pipeline in a public Cloud by launching an AI Training job linked to an S3 bucket
-section: Prefect
-order: 03
 updated: 2024-05-12
 ---